Is paying off your mortgage and living mortgage free really like having financial freedom?

 |2 cell phones||$100|

-*Car loan – I don’t have a car loan, but, it’s my placeholder amount for having a car.
+*Car loan – I don’t have a car loan, but, it’s my placeholder amount for having (buying) a car.
 As you can see, having a car is a big waste of money.
-After your mortgage, it would be the next biggest expense when you include the related expenses.
+After your mortgage, it’s about tied with condo fees for the next biggest expense when you include the related expenses of maintenance and insurance.

 ** Clothing – I have never kept track how much I spend on clothing because I buy it so infrequently.
 But, I guess you have to have some minimum amount of clothing as essential since we do normally wear clothes 🙂

-You can also see that to have your “basic” expenses covered, you need to earn almost $3,200 per month for a family of 3.
-This doesn’t include clothing, restaurants, vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.
+You can also see that to have your “basic” expenses covered, you need to earn almost $3,300 per month for a family of 3.
+This doesn’t include restaurants, vacations, daycare (which is about $1500 / month) if you have young kids, and other stuff.

 So, living mortgage free isn’t financial freedom.
 Not by a long shot.

-You still need to earn more than $36k a year even if you paid off your mortgage.
+You still need to earn more than $39k a year even if you paid off your mortgage.
 And that’s just your basic expenses.
-The good thing is that it only amounts to about a $22 / hour job, when taking taxes into account because expenses take up your income after you’ve paid your taxes.
-That kind of a job is not too difficult to find.
+That comes out to about a $25 / hour job, when taking taxes into account because expenses use up your income after you’ve paid your taxes.

 So, living mortgage free isn’t close to financial freedom, but, what it does is increase your job opportunities because you can take lower paying jobs and still survive.